 Fun, customized campaigns

-For their worldwide Black Friday offer, 3.
+For their worldwide Black Friday offer in 2016, 3.
 Asos decided to go with a catchy discount code – GOGOGO.
 That sounds like the unofficial motto of the whole Black Friday-Cyber Monday experience, so it’s extremely fitting.

 But to juxtapose this GOGOGO sentiment, they reassure their customers that the most intense day of shopping is a very chill experience with Asos.
 So, chill, type in your code, and get to gift shopping.

 You may have noticed that fashion stores and cosmetics brands (like 4.
-Nasty Gal and 5.
-Lancôme) have the benefit of creating a particular theme for Black Friday.
-Bet you can’t guess what that is, huh?
+Karen Millen and 5.
+Elf Cosmetics) have the benefit of creating a particular theme for Black Friday, keeping it neat and black.

-6. Sephora added a certain sense of exclusivity to their Cyber Monday Twitter post by talking about spring way before anyone has gone shopping for their Christmas tree.
+To add a certain sense of exclusivity to your Cyber Monday Twitter post, take a look at 6.
+Sephora talking about spring way before anyone has gone shopping for their Christmas tree.

 7. Barnes & Noble added an intriguing twist to their Black Friday experience by making the Black Friday weekend part of their Signed Editions campaign.
 A wonderful tactic, because the idea of getting your copies signed by the author generates more interest and makes the book a more personal gift.